-What's the number one problem in people who want to change their lives?
+What's the number one problem in South Africans who want to change their lives?
 A lack of patience.
 Meaning, they want to see changes in their life in a short period.
 Four weeks.
 Twenty-one days.
 Seven days.
 Twenty-four hours.
 You name it.
 They want change as quickly as possible.
 They want to feel less stressed.
 Be happier.
 Think clearer.
 Feel less angry.
 They believe that 20 or 30 years of bad habits can be overturned in some eight-week program.

 But it can't.
 It can't be a simple fix.
 You can't just follow some program and get to where you want to be.
 You're not going to be able to control your anger in fourteen days.
 You're not going to rekindle your relationship with your daughter in a couple of weeks.
 You're not going to feel more confident by following a fourteen-day plan.
 It's just not going to happen.